 6. Bring a friend

 Heading out for some fine time in the mountains?
 Bring a friend with you!
 Not only does this allow for some quality bonding-time away from the hustle and bustle of everyday life, but it also helps you safeguard against dangers.
-Should you get stuck, your snowmobile damaged, or worse, having another rider with you will give you a way to get off the mountain, or get help to you quickly.
+Should you get stuck, wreck, or worse, riding with a friend allows you another way to get off the mountain or get help to you quickly.

 7. Let people know where you are

 Keep your contact off the mountain updated.
-Snow conditions in your area change causing you to alter your course?
-Give your friend a quick call and let them know the new plan.
+If snow conditions in your area change and you alter your plans, give your friend a quick call and let them know the new plan.

 8. Wear sunscreen and bring some with you

-Just because the temperature is low and the sun is often behind the clouds, doesn’t mean it’s time to put the sunscreen away with the bathing suits and beach towels.
+Just because the temperature is low doesn’t mean it’s time to put the sunscreen away with the bathing suits and beach towels.
 In fact, 80 percent of UV radiation is reflected back up at you from snow, while sand only reflects 20 percent.
-Add in the higher altitude, and sunscreen really starts to sound like a smart idea.
+Add in Utah’s higher altitude and sunscreen really starts to sound like a smart idea.

-Don’t forget to reapply the sunscreen throughout the trip, and it’s also a good plan to use one with at least an SPF 30 rating.
+Don’t forget to reapply the sunscreen throughout the trip.
+Use one with at least an SPF 30 rating.
 Moisturizers added to the sunscreen may also help keep your skin from becoming dry and damaged from the wind and cold.